tyhopp/basework/README.md

 ## Basework files
 There are two files you can add to the root of your project to change the behavior of Basework:
-- `basework-config.js`, which allows you to change bundlers or toggle features.
-It would look something like this if you want to export a function:
+- `basework-config.js`, which allows you to change bundlers and customize the build process.
+It can export a function:

 	```js
 	const baseworkConfig = () => ({